-Being MINDFUL means, be present when you're here on campus.
+Being MNFL means being present when you're here on campus.
 Set aside the distractions of home and work and focus on your time here at PFA.
 Get involved, as perhaps this is something you never saw yourself doing at your previous school.
-Nowisyour time!
+Nowisyour time to rewrite My Story!

-Set and INTENTION (think goal here) for yourself in attendance, grades, involvement.
-Perhaps let go of the stuff that got in the way in past years and start fresh
+Set an INTENTION(think goal here) for yourself in attendance, grades, and participation.
+Perhaps let go of the stuff that got in the way in your past story and start a new chapter.

-Define your PURPOSE.
-What's your long-term goal?
+Define your PURPOSE What's your long-term goal?
 Get a job.
 Go to college.
 Get your own place.
-Your choices here can and will define your future; make the most of the resources here to get yourself set up for the best possible scenario once you've graduated as a Peoria Flex Academy Falcon.
+The choices you make today will directly impact your Stories sequel- make the most of the resources here to get yourself set up for the best possible "next volume" once you've graduated as a Peoria Flex Academy Falcon.

 Finally, as with each year, we choose a "Be" focus.
-This year we are making a mindful and intentional decision to Be. the GOOD That's right!
-With all the negativity and uncertainty in our world, we have a choice to FIND and BE the GOOD in ANY STUATION Our staff has been challenged to Be. the GOOD along with our student body and we can't wait to see how this transforms us as a school, family, and community!
-Join Us.. it will Be.
-Good :
+If you haven't caught this year's focus yet, we are making a mindful and intentional decision to Be. \\\\\\ My Story: A New Chapter Begins.
+That's right!
+It's our turn to take the pen in hand and write a NEW CHAPTER in our STORY; one to be PROUD OF; one where you, the protagonist is the hero, the success story, the one worth writing another volume post PFA.
+Our staff has been challenged to continue their STORY along with our student body and we can't wait to see how this transforms us as a school, family, and community!
+Join us as we write My Story.
+A New Chapter here at Peoria Flex Academy.